Remote Desktop Protocol

-Remote Desktop Protocol (RDP) is a proprietary protocol developed by Microsoft which provides a user with a graphical interface to connect to another computer over a network connection.
+Remote Desktop Protocol (RDP) is a proprietary protocol developed by Microsoft Corporation which provides a user with a graphical interface to connect to another computer over a network connection.
 The user employs RDP client software for this purpose, while the other computer must run RDP server software.

-Clients exist for most versions of Microsoft Windows (including Windows Mobile), Linux (for example Remmina), Unix, macOS, iOS, Android, and other operating systems.
-RDP servers are built into Windows operating systems; an RDP server for Unix and OS X also exists (for example xrdp).
+Several clients exist for most versions of Microsoft Windows (including Windows Mobile but the support has ended), Linux (for example FreeRDP, Krdc, Remmina, Vinagre or rdesktop), Unix, macOS, iOS, Android, and other operating systems.
+RDP servers are built into the server and professional editions of Windows operating systems but not home editions; an RDP server for Unix and OS X also exists (for example xrdp).
 By default, the server listens on TCP port 3389 and UDP port 3389.

 Microsoft currently refers to their official RDP client software as Remote Desktop Connection, formerly "Terminal Services Client".

 The protocol is an extension of the ITU-T T.128 application sharing protocol.
 Microsoft makes some specifications public on their website.

 History

-Every version of Microsoft Windows from Windows XP onward includes an installed Remote Desktop Connection (RDC) ("Terminal Services") client (mstsc.exe) whose version is determined by that of the operating system or by the last applied Windows Service Pack.
+Every server and professional version of Microsoft Windows from Windows XP onward includes an installed Remote Desktop Connection (RDC) ("Terminal Services") client (mstsc.exe) whose version is determined by that of the operating system or by the last applied Windows Service Pack.
 The Terminal Services server is supported as an official feature on Windows NT 4.0 Terminal Server Edition, released in 1998, Windows 2000 Server, all editions of Windows XP except Windows XP Home Edition, Windows Server 2003, Windows Home Server, on Windows Fundamentals for Legacy PCs, in Windows Vista Ultimate, Enterprise and Business editions, Windows Server 2008 and Windows Server 2008 R2 and on Windows 7 Professional and above.
+The home versions of Windows do not support RDP.

 Microsoft provides the client required for connecting to newer RDP versions for downlevel operating systems.
 Since the server improvements are not available downlevel, the features introduced with each newer RDP version only work on downlevel operating systems when connecting to a higher version RDP server from these older operating systems, and not when using the RDP server in the older operating system.